apptainer/singularity-userdocs/cloud_library.rst

 Searching the Library for Containers
 ------------------------------------

-When it come to searching the library, there are two options:

- 1. Go to: https://cloud.sylabs.io/library and search for a container there, or
+When it come to searching the library, you could always go to: https://cloud.sylabs.io/library and search from there.
- 2. Use the ``singularity search`` command to access the cloud library.
+Or you can use ``singularity search <container/user>``, this will search the library for the ``<container/user>``.

 Using the CLI Search
 --------------------

-some more content
+Here is a example for searching the library for ``centos``:

 .. code-block:: console